dannsam/xenko-docs/manual/graphics/01-NEW-pages/skybox.md

     ![Choose texture](media/engine-skybox-select-skybox-texture.png)

 ## Add skybox component to an entity
-You can override the default **skybox** by adding a [skybox component](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) to the camera entity.
+You can create more than one **skybox** by adding a [skybox component](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) to as many entities as you need.
 This might be useful for multiplayer games, when the screen is split in halves, and each half uses its own skybox.

 Here's how to add a [skybox component](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) to an entity:

-1. In **scene view**, select a camera that you want to add a skybox component to.
+1. In **scene view**, select an entity that you want to add a skybox component to (can be an empty entity).
 2. In **property grid**, click _Add component_ and select _Skybox component_.

     ![Add skybox component](media/engine-skybox-add-skybox-component.png)